rexdatascience/GettingAndCleaningData/README.md

 ## Running the script
 1. Download the zipped file from the above link and unzipped the file.
 2. The zipped file contains a folder "UCI HAR Dataset".
 This folder contains two sub-folders "train" and "test".
-3. The script 'run_analysis.R' has to be placed in the "UCI HAR Dataset"
+3. The script `run_analysis.R` has to be placed in the "UCI HAR Dataset"
-4. The script can be executed by running 'source("run_analysis.R")'.
+4. The script can be executed by running `source("run_analysis.R")`.
 The file 'tidy_data.txt' contains the tidy data set will be created in the folder.